Superphysics Superphysics

 Were not these, I say, discovered by experience to be qualities, inherent in human nature, we should never repose the least confidence in human testimony.
 A man delirious, or noted for falsehood and villany, has no manner of authority with us.

-The evidence, derived from witnesses and human testimony, is founded on past experience, so it varies with the experience, and is regarded either as a proof or a probability, according as the conjunction between any particular kind of report and any kind of object has been found to be constant or variable.
+The evidence derived from witnesses and human testimony is founded on past experience.
+So it varies with the experience.
+It is regarded either as a proof or a probability, depending on the conjunction between any particular kind of report and any kind of object has been found to be constant or variable.

 The ultimate standard, by which we determine all disputes, that may arise concerning them, is always derived from experience and observation.
 Where this experience is not entirely uniform on any side, it is attended with an unavoidable contrariety in our judgements, and with the same opposition and mutual destruction of argument as in every other kind of evidence.